kizito9898/IT-Documentation/ITGlue/IT-Documentation-Templates.md

 # IT Documentation Strategy
 Even without IT Glue, you can still document IT environments professionally using Markdown in **Obsidian** or **GitHub Pages**.
 The templates above serve as a foundation for maintaining structured, organized, and accessible IT documentation.
 ```

----

-This Markdown document is now ready for use in **Obsidian**.
-Let me know if you need any further adjustments!